javeriamalik06/Customer-Churn-Prediction/README.md

 _**Executive Summary**_

-This project focused on addressing customer churn in a telecom company by _developing a logistic regression model and implementing customer segmentation using a decision tree_.
-The logistic regression model successfully predicted customer churn, allowing the company to take proactive _measures to retain customers and reduce churn rates_.
-By analyzing customer data and identifying key characteristics associated with churn, _customer segmentation_ provided valuable insights for targeted marketing strategies and personalized customer experiences.
+This project focused on addressing customer churn in a telecom company by **developing a logistic regression model** and implementing customer segmentation using a decision tree.
+The logistic regression model successfully predicted customer churn, allowing the company to take proactive **measures to retain customers and reduce churn rates**.
+By analyzing customer data and identifying key characteristics associated with churn, customer segmentation provided valuable insights for targeted marketing strategies and personalized customer experiences.

-Furthermore, the project evaluated the performance of the **logistic regression model and decision tree** predictions through various metrics, including the calculation of expected profit for churners.
+Furthermore, the project evaluated the performance of the logistic regression model and **decision tree predictions** through various metrics, including the calculation of expected profit for churners.
 This analysis provided a comprehensive understanding of the effectiveness of the models and their potential impact on the **company's profitability**.